aakarkun/iochat/README.md

 `> git pull origin master`

-Now your app is updated, if you need to update your deendencies then type the following command:
+Now your app is updated, if you need to update your dependencies then type the following command:

 `> npm install`

 *Thank you for using this application :)*